 While many of the above myths were once true, equity release is a continuously growing and developing market.
 This growth comes with a regulatory body and exceptional customer protection.

-In addition, you can use our free equity release calculator now to find out how much equity you are entitled to release from your home.
+In addition, you can use our free equity release calculator now to find out how much equity you are entitled to release from your home in Oct 2021.